HectorIFC/hc-lisp/SYNTAX-HIGHLIGHTING.md

-# Configuração do VS Code para HC-Lisp
+# VS Code Configuration for HC-Lisp

 ## Syntax Highlighting

-Para obter syntax highlighting adequado para arquivos `.hc` no VS Code:
+To get proper syntax highlighting for `.hc` files in VS Code:

-### Método 1: Configuração Automática (Recomendado)
+### Method 1: Automatic Configuration (Recommended)

-1. A extensão "Lisp" já foi instalada automaticamente no workspace
+1. The "Lisp" extension has been automatically installed in the workspace
-2. As configurações em `.vscode/settings.json` já associam arquivos `.hc` à linguagem Lisp
+2. Settings in `.vscode/settings.json` already associate `.hc` files with the Lisp language
-3. Reinicie o VS Code ou recarregue a janela (`Ctrl+Shift+P` → "Developer: Reload Window")
+3. Restart VS Code or reload the window (`Ctrl+Shift+P` → "Developer: Reload Window")

-### Método 2: Configuração Manual
+### Method 2: Manual Configuration

-1. Abra um arquivo `.hc`
+1. Open a `.hc` file
-2. Pressione `Ctrl+Shift+P` (ou `Cmd+Shift+P` no Mac)
+2. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac)
-3. Digite "Change Language Mode" e selecione a opção
+3. Type "Change Language Mode" and select the option
-4. Digite "Lisp" e selecione
+4. Type "Lisp" and select

-### Método 3: Configuração Via Barra de Status
+### Method 3: Configuration Via Status Bar

-1. Abra um arquivo `.hc`
+1. Open a `.hc` file
-2. Clique no indicador de linguagem na barra de status (canto inferior direito)
+2. Click the language indicator in the status bar (bottom right corner)
-3. Selecione "Lisp" na lista de linguagens
+3. Select "Lisp" from the language list

-## Recursos de Edição
+## Editing Features

-Com o syntax highlighting configurado, você terá:
+With syntax highlighting configured, you'll have:

-- **Cores para diferentes elementos**:
+- **Colors for different elements**:
-  - Comentários (`;; texto`) em verde/cinza
+  - Comments (`;; text`) in green/gray
-  - Strings (`"texto"`) em vermelho/laranja
+  - Strings (`"text"`) in red/orange
-  - Keywords (`:keyword`) em roxo/azul
+  - Keywords (`:keyword`) in purple/blue
-  - Números (`123`, `45.67`, `1e-10`) em azul
+  - Numbers (`123`, `45.67`, `1e-10`) in blue
-  - Parênteses coloridos para facilitar visualização
+  - Colored parentheses for easy visualization

-- **Indentação automática** configurada para 2 espaços
+- **Automatic indentation** configured for 2 spaces
-- **Destaque de parênteses correspondentes**
+- **Matching parentheses highlighting**
-- **Guias visuais para parênteses**
+- **Visual guides for parentheses**

-## Arquivo de Demonstração
+## Demonstration File

-Abra o arquivo `demo-syntax.hc` para ver exemplos de como o syntax highlighting deve aparecer.
+Open the `demo-syntax.hc` file to see examples of how syntax highlighting should appear.

-## Extensões Recomendadas
+## Recommended Extensions

-Além da extensão "Lisp" já instalada, considere instalar:
+Besides the "Lisp" extension already installed, consider installing:

-- **Bracket Pair Colorizer** (já habilitado nas configurações)
+- **Bracket Pair Colorizer** (already enabled in settings)
-- **Rainbow Brackets** para melhor visualização de parênteses aninhados
+- **Rainbow Brackets** for better visualization of nested parentheses
-- **Calva** se você quiser recursos mais avançados similares ao Clojure
+- **Calva** if you want more advanced features similar to Clojure

-## Solução de Problemas
+## Troubleshooting

-Se o syntax highlighting não estiver funcionando:
+If syntax highlighting is not working:

-1. Verifique se a extensão "Lisp" está instalada
+1. Check if the "Lisp" extension is installed
-2. Recarregue o VS Code
+2. Reload VS Code
-3. Tente mudar manualmente a linguagem para "Lisp"
+3. Try manually changing the language to "Lisp"
-4. Verifique se o arquivo `.vscode/settings.json` contém as configurações corretas
+4. Verify that the `.vscode/settings.json` file contains the correct settings

-## Configurações Personalizadas
+## Custom Settings

-Você pode personalizar as cores editando seu tema do VS Code ou usando as configurações de `editor.tokenColorCustomizations` no seu `settings.json` pessoal.
+You can customize colors by editing your VS Code theme or using `editor.tokenColorCustomizations` settings in your personal `settings.json`.